shashankmehta/shashankmehta.github.com/setup/index.md

 **Audio**: I own a [Sennheiser HD439](http://en-us.sennheiser.com/on-ear-headphones-audio-hd-439).
 It's a closed back circumaural headphone.
 It has sufficient passive noise canceling.
 I also have a Roland Cube 20XL guitar amplifier that I use as speakers sometimes.

 **DIY Electronics**: I have an [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) rev3 board.
 I also have a [Cubieboard](http://cubieboard.org) that is running Android 4.1.
+I also own an [Intel Galileo board](http://arduino.cc/en/ArduinoCertified/IntelGalileo) that was given to me after I reached the finals of Intel Embedded Challenge, 2014.
 I'm itching to get my hands on a [Spark core](http://spark.io).

 ![Software](/images/posts/setup/2.png)

 **OS**: I'm dual booting ElemetaryOS Luna and Windows 8.
 Elementary is my primary OS.
 I had been jumping distros every few months but haven't done so since trying out Elementary.

 **Development**: I use [Terminator](https://launchpad.net/terminator/) for command line fu.
 I spend most of my time on either terminator or browser.
 Some of the terminal tools that I use daily: